 Managing Reference Citations with EndNote (Desktop/Standalone version)

-This workshop will help you to develop basic skills in bibliographic management using EndNote standalone and web-based citation manager.
-You will learn how to create a reference library, collect reference citations from various biomedical literature databases, organize references, generate and format a bibliography, share your library with peers, connect with researchers, and write and cite using the Cite While You Write EndNote feature.
+This lecture will help you to develop basic skills in bibliographic management using EndNote standalone and web-based citation manager.
+You will learn how to create a reference library, collect reference citations from various biomedical literature databases, organize references, generate and format a bibliography, share a library, and connect with researchers.

 Managing Reference Citations with EndNote (Web version)